Juilliard fires professor after independent investigation finds credible evidence of misconduct

-(CNN) — Professor Robert Beaser, the former chair of the Juilliard School’s Composition Department, was fired after an independent investigation found credible evidence that Beasar had “engaged in conduct which interfered with individuals’ academic work and was inconsistent with Juilliard’s commitment to provide a safe and supportive learning environment for its students” and had an “unreported relationship” that violated school policy.
+(CNN) — Robert Beaser, the former chair of The Juilliard School’s composition department, was fired after an independent investigation found Beasar had “engaged in conduct which interfered with individuals’ academic work and was inconsistent with Juilliard’s commitment to provide a safe and supportive learning environment for its students” and had an “unreported relationship” that violated school policy, the prestigious performing arts school in New York announced Thursday in a memo sent to students, staff, and faculty.

 In a statement to CNN, Beaser’s attorney, Richard C. Schoenstein says “that Dr. Beaser denies sexually harassing anybody and that the Juilliard announcement did not indicate any evidence – credible or otherwise – of sexual harassment.”